 After that, I added the ham and the green peas and stirred to combine everything.

-Now that the sauce was complete, I added the cooked spaghetti.
-I tossed all of the ingredients together to ensure that things were well combined.
+- Now that the sauce was complete, I added the cooked spaghetti.
+I tossed all the ingredients together to ensure that things were well combined.

 Then, I baked the tetrazzini uncovered in a preheated 350°F oven for about 25 minutes until it was heated through and bubbly.